Swinging the Hips Without Pain: Hip Dysplasia and CBD

 Alternative Options: Glucosamine, Chondroitin, and CBD as Options

-Chondroitin and Glucosamine are excellent for assisting with inflammation, but unfortunately, we have yet to find a reliable source for these.
+Chondroitin and Glucosamine are excellent for assisting with inflammation, but unfortunately, we have yet to find a consistently reliable source we can recommend.
 All the supplements we have found thus far have not been high in purity and will therefore be less effective.

 Full Spectrum CBD is also great for reducing pain.
 Cannabis has been used as an effective analgesic dating back thousands of years.
 One of the ways it does this is actually by changing the way their central nervous system communicates the sensation of pain to our brains.